meinhoonharsh/meinhoonharsh/README.md

 </div> -->

 <h1 align="center">Hi 👋, I'm Harsh Vishwakarma</h1>
-<p align="center"> I am a Full Stack Web Developer who used to Code in
-different languages like HTML, CSS, JavaScript, PHP, Python, and there are different Frameworks like Laravel, React, etc.
-I also Create YouTube Videos and Instagram Reels about Tech Education that gives me Pleasure.
-I am always Willing to Learn Something New to Improve my Skills</p>
+<p align="center">I'm a Full Stack Web Developer who usually works with JavaScript, PHP, Python, and other frameworks like Laravel and React.
+I also make videos on YouTube about how to build Tech Stuffs.
+I am always eager to learn new things in order to improve my abilities.</p>

 <!-- ![](https://komarev.com/ghpvc/?username=meinhoonharsh&color=green) -->